0xTriboulet/InlineExecuteEx/README.md

 confers some advantages for users of the framework.
 It reduces the size of the BOF that Beacon receives from the Teamserver, and the BOF loader in Beacon is very small compared to other BOF implementations.
-Unfortunately, this pre-processing has the inadvertent effect of reducing the features available from a BOF because the additional information is not available to Beacon at load-time. `InlineExcuteEx` implements [COFFLoader](https://github.com/trustedsec/COFFLoader) as a Cobalt Strike compatible BOF, which can be used to fire other BOFs in a more complete way than what is currently possible from Beacon.
+Unfortunately, this pre-processing has the inadvertent effect of reducing the features available from a BOF because the additional information is not available to Beacon at load-time. `InlineExcuteEx` implements [COFFLoader](https://github.com/trustedsec/COFFLoader), and a couple of changes ported from [bof-launcher](https://github.com/The-Z-Labs/bof-launcher), as a Cobalt Strike compatible BOF.
+That means this BOF can be used to fire other BOFs in a more complete way than what is currently possible from Beacon.

 The obvious trade here is that you lose the approximate lightness of PIC offered by Beacon's BOF loader, in favor of a heavier abstraction.
 This is a nuance that may or may not be relevant to your use case.
 The intent of this implementation is to offer users of the framework a *choice*.